lucacelea/phase_two/README.md

 A quick note to start with: during progression we will try to stick to our 3 hour schedules.
 We will progress with a focused mindset, but ultimately we are here to have fun as a team.
 Enjoy these new and exciting raids we are about to face.

+Besides that, this document is in case you are new to SSC and you want a good idea of what you are getting in to.
+If you have a good idea of what is going on and just want a quick view of the assignments [**here**]() you go.

 ## Group setup

 Before each raid, the table below will be updated to reflect the group composition of that day.
 I will use strictly character names so new guild members aren't left in the dark.
 Each entry in the table receives a number which will be used for assignments.
 This is to increase reusability of the sheet and to avoid confusion.